 This course is part of the Executive Master of Management in Energy in cooperation with BI Norwegian Business School and IFP School.

 The history of petroleum is inseparable from that of the major oil companies (NOCs and IOCs) which formed and grew rapidly in order to seek, produce, transform, transport and sell oil and oil products.
-The understanding of the key components and the challenges of upstream business will give the participants the ability to build their own vision on the future of oil industry.
+The understanding of the key components and the challenges of oil business will give the participants the ability to build their own vision on the future of oil industry and understand the key drivers of the energy transition for this industry.

 The Global Energy Outlook